dustinpianalto/ASB_submission_bot/README.md

 # ASB_submission_bot
-Discord Bot for Submitting dino stats to ASM and ASBM
+Discord Bot for Submitting dino stats to ASB and ASBM